 The Company performs its annual goodwill impairment test as at December 31.
-Prior to 2013, the annual goodwill impairment tests were performed on all CGUs.
-With the continuing growth of international sales, the Company consolidated all its CGUs during 2013 into two groups of CGU in order to align the units expected to benefit from the synergies of the business combinations in which the goodwill arises.
-The recoverable amount for both of the Company's CGUs has been determined based on value in use for the year ended December 31, 2013, using cash flow projections covering a five-year period.
-The various pre-tax discount rates applied to the cash flow projections are between 12.6% and 13.2% [2012 - 12.0% and 16.3%] and cash flows beyond the five-year period are extrapolated using a 3% growth rate [2012 - 3%], which is management's estimate of long-term inflation and productivity growth in the industry and geographies in which it operates.
+The recoverable amount of the Company's CGUs has been determined based on value in use for the year ended December 31, 2014, using cash flow projections covering a five-year period.
+The various pre-tax discount rates applied to the cash flow projections are between 12.6% and 13.2% [2013 - 12.6% and 13.2%] and cash flows beyond the five-year period are extrapolated using a 3% growth rate [2013 - 3%], which is management's estimate of long-term inflation and productivity growth in the industry and geographies in which it operates.